zgoodata/GettingAndCleaningDataProject/README.md

 1. The `run_analysis.R` script requires the `dplyr` R package.

-2. The `run_analysis.R` script must be run from the directory in which the data set was unzipped, i.e., the `UCI HAR Dataset` directory should be in the current working directory.
+2. The `run_analysis.R` script must be run from the directory in which the data set was unzipped, i.e., the `'UCI HAR Dataset'` directory should be in the current working directory.